arisohandriputra/CodeEditorLib/README.md

 - Comment/uncomment selected lines in one shot
 - Indent and outdent multiple lines at once
 - Current line highlight
-- Go To Line dialog
+- Go To Line dialog with live preview and slider
 - Word wrap toggle
 - Configurable tab size
+- Open and save files directly from the control
+- Right-click context menu with all common actions and keyboard shortcut hints

 ---